kevin-allen/relectro/README.md

 * Clone the relectro repository `git clone https://github.com/kevin-allen/relectro.git`

 If you want to modify the code of relecto, I recommand using R studio together with the book "R Packages" by Hadley Wickham.
 Most of the tools used to develop relectro are presented in this book.
+You probably want to use the R package devtools for development.

 * From R studio, click File/Open project... and select relectro.Rproj

 If you just want to use the functions and objects of relectro, go in the terminal and run the following
 * R CMD build relectro
 * R CMD INSTALL relectro

+You might need to add a few R packages to be able to build relectro.
+Here is a list of what was missing on a Fedora installation.
+In R, use install.packages().
+* rmarkdown
+* snow